1. Home

 Kia Sportage Review: front dynamic

-Want a family SUV and stand out in the supermarket car park?
-The latest Kia Sportage is a distinctive and capable family SUV that also benefits from the brand's excellent (and transferrable between owners) seven-year warranty.
+Want a family SUV that'll stand out in the supermarket car park?
+The latest Kia Sportage is a distinctive and capable family SUV, and it also benefits from the brand's excellent (and transferrable between owners) seven-year warranty.

 The striking exterior design certainly turns heads, but it still does the sensible stuff well.
 The interior is upmarket, solid and well-equipped, with a clever twin-screen infotainment system on most models.
 There's also plenty of useful storage solutions and little touches to make family life that bit easier.